joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 However, this architecture has a key weakness.
 It gives equal importance to all the viewed products.
 Some actions may be more telling than others, but this is something that an equally distributed importance cannot tackle.
 Therefore, we updated this architecture by adding a self-attention mechanism that would bring closer our model to how the shopping behavior occurs.

-### 4.2.2 GGNN with Implicit Self-Attention using Sigmoid (saved as "graph-with-embeddings-and-attention")
+### 4.2.2 GGNN with Explicit Self-Attention using Sigmoid (saved as "graph-with-embeddings-and-attention")
 <br>
 </br>
 <figure>
   <img width="1604" alt="image" src="https://github.com/user-attachments/assets/b28fb010-7f01-44de-aa24-3644fd436e5e" />
   <figcaption><em>Figure 2.
-GGNN with Implicit Self-Attention using Sigmoid</em></figcaption>
+GGNN with Explicit Self-Attention using Sigmoid</em></figcaption>
 </figure>
 <br>
 </br>

 In this architecture, we keep using GNN mean aggregation in the GRUPGraphLayer and the GRUCell adjusting dinamically the importance of the messages.
-However, we introduce a self-attention mechanism on the session, based on the second before last (penultimate) item.
+However, we introduce an attention mechanism on the session, based on the second before last (penultimate) item.
 That is, we put under the spotlight (give more importance to) the last product of the session.
 Here are the details.

 #### Explicit attention
 We adapted the architecture so it would be closer to the real world case: give more importance to the last item.
 However, we cannot use directly the last item, as we would have, then, no item to predict.
 Therefore, we reproduced Wu et al approach, and used the penultimate visited item.
-This means that, in this code and iscussion of architecture and results, whenever we talk about using the last visited product, we will **always refer to the penultimate item**.
+This means that, in this code and discussion of architecture and results, whenever we talk about using the last visited product, we will **always refer to the penultimate item**.

 The architecture for such improvement consisted of these key aspects:
 - Transformed embedding calculations